-- At the so-called tailoring edge.
+- Inspect the so-called tailoring edge.
 This is an additional, hand stitched, well visible seam on the outer edges of the lapel.
-The handwork can be recognized by the minimal irregular distances between the seams.
+Premium cloth has minimal irregular distances between the seams.

-- The buttons should be made of natural materials such as buffalo horn and the buttonholes should be hemmed by hand and neatly worked.
-The so-called handle of the button (this is the bridge between fabric and button made of a thread) must not be too short and should be wrapped in a durable way.
+- The buttons should be made of natural materials such as buffalo horn and the buttonholes should be hemmed by hand and neatly cut.
+The so-called handle of the button (this is the bridge between fabric and button made of a thread) must not be too short and should be durably wrapped.

-- If the buttons on the sleeve slits are not dummies but can be opened and closed normally, this is also an indication of good quality. (” functioning” buttons are normally a sure indication for custom-made work.
+- If the buttons on the sleeve slits are not defective and open and close normally, these are indications of good quality clothing. (” functioning” buttons are normally a sure indication of custom-made work).

-- One of the most difficult parts of making a jacket is the shoulder: at the transition between the sleeves and the shoulder, there should be no waves in the fabric when wearing a good suit.
+- Designing the shoulders of a suit jacket is difficult.
+They are at the transition between the sleeves and the shoulder and there should be no wrinkles/bunches in the fabric when wearing a good suit.

-- The pattern of a suit should run cleanly over the seams without breaking.
+- The pattern of a suit should run cleanly over the seams without breaks.
 Pay particular attention to this on the shoulder area of the jacket and around the breast pocket.

-- A high-quality jacket has an inner lining which protects the inside and at the same time allows the jacket to glide better over the shirt.
+- A high-quality jacket has an inner lining which protects the inside and allows the jacket to glide smoothly over a shirt.

 How do I pack my suit in the suitcase?

-Silk paper is your best friend if you want to pack a suit in your suitcase.
-Make sure that the trouser legs are folded along the crease and lie exactly on top of each other.
+Silk paper is one of the best products to use when packing your suit in a suitcase.
+Make sure to fold the trouser legs along the crease and have them lie directly on top of each other.
 Place the trousers with the waistband in the case, but let the legs hang out sideways.
-Place tissue paper on top of the trousers and add another pair of suit trousers.
-Only when the suitcase is almost full do you knock over your trouser legs.
+Place tissue paper on the trousers and add another pair of suit trousers.
+Once you almost fill your suitcase, fold over the trouser legs.

-Stuff the sleeves of the jacket with tissue paper and put it on top of the other packed laundry with the backup.
-Tip: Next time you buy shirts, keep the cardboard collar of the collar.
-This can be used to stabilize the jacket collar in the case.
-If you often have to cut a good figure on business trips in expensive suits, you should invest in a special suit bag – so that the suit reaches its destination wrinkle-free.
+Stuff the sleeves of your jacket with tissue paper and put it on top of the other packed clothing with the backup.
+Tip: Next time you buy shirts, keep the collar cardboards and use them to stabilize jacket collars in your suitcase.

 What you should consider regarding the material of your suit

 The suit usually consists of pants and a jacket.
-For particularly elegant occasions, a vest is often worn over the shirt.
-A mixture of cotton, polyester, and elastane is recommended for the material of your suit.
-An elastane content of about 2% ensures that the suit material stretches slightly and always fits snugly against the body.
+Men often wear a vest over a shirt on formal occasions.
+The recommended material for a good suit is a blend of cotton, polyester, and lycra.
+A lycra content of about 2 percent ensures that the suit material stretches slightly and always fits snugly against the body.

 The higher the proportion of natural cotton or wool in the suit material, the more expensive the suit is.
-Wool warms well during the cold winter months, but can also be felt scratchy.
-A blend of cotton, wool, and polyester is therefore ideal.
+Wool warms your body during the cold winter months but can make you feel itchy, so a blend of cotton, wool, and polyester is ideal.

 How do I combine suit, shirt and tie?

-How you combine suit and shirt is ultimately determined by your taste.
-A white shirt always works, of course.
-But also shirts in delicate shades such as light blue, light grey or pink are a great match for the dark suit.
+Your taste determines how you combine your suit and shirt.
+A white shirt almost always works, but so do shirts in delicate shades such as light blue, light grey, or pink that are a great match for a dark suit.

-By the way, you can also choose a patterned or chequered shirt and wear a single-colored tie.
-Under no circumstances should you wear a differently patterned tie with your shirt.
+By the way, you can also choose a patterned or checkered shirt and wear a solid-colored tie.
+Under no circumstances should you wear a differently patterned tie with these shirts.